programming4phone/EarnestMoney/README.md

 # Ethereum Smart Contract for Earnest Money

-This project demonstrates how an Ethereum Smart Contract can be used to manage _good-faith_ earnest money agreements used in real estate transactions.
+This project demonstrates how an Ethereum Smart Contract can be used to manage earnest money agreements used in real estate transactions.
-When a property buyer enters into a real estate contract, the realtor will typically request that a sum of money be deposited in good faith (typically 1% of the sales price) to help convince the seller that the buyer is serious about the purchase.
+When a property buyer enters into a real estate contract, the realtor will typically request a sum of money be deposited in _good faith_ (typically 1% of the sales price) to help convince the seller that the buyer is serious about the purchase.
 Currently, this is accomplished by the following tasks:
 1. The buyer writes a check to the realtor.
 2. The realtor holds the check until the seller agrees to the terms of the real estate contract.
 3. The realtor deposits the check into a bank account.
 4. The realtor writes a check to the closing agent (typically an attorney) and brings it to closing.
 5. The closing agent deposits the check into a bank account.

-If, for some reason, the real estate contract becomes invalid, the realtor needs to refund the money to the buyer either by returning the buyer's check or by writing a new check to the buyer.
+If, for some reason, the real estate contract becomes invalid, the realtor needs to refund the buyer's money either by returning the buyer's check or by writing a new check to the buyer.
 This process is labor intensive and time consuming.

 The manual movement of writing and depositing checks is now automated using a smart contract containing the following functions:
 - **register** -  A realtor registers a new earnest money agreement.
 A stipend is paid to the contract owner as a usage fee.
 Ether is taken from the realtor's account and transferred to the contract owner's account.